 twice each academic year.

-A student who believes that he or she has an academic grievance should
+A student who has an academic grievance should

 discuss the concern with the faculty member in charge of the course in which